Hrishikesh332/Video2Game/backend/instructions/game_generation_prompt.md

 6. COLOR THEME to Use - White Background and Grey as bg color and then over that use other color if needed, keep it simplistic as black, white and gray

 7. Only meaningful text concise.
-The Next button and the complete HTML Interactive game should be created
+Make sure not to have buttons, and have fully interactivity

 IMPORTANT: Generate the COMPLETE HTML file.
 Do not truncate or abbreviate any code.
 Ensure ALL opening tags have corresponding closing tags, especially </body> and </html>.